daniprimo2/amigo-montador-v5/replit.md

 ## Overview

-The AmigoMontador platform is a mobile-first web application that connects furniture store professionals with skilled installers in Brazil.
-The platform facilitates service management, communication, and payment processing, with a focus on mobile optimization and Android app deployment to the Google Play Store.
+The AmigoMontador platform is a responsive web application that connects furniture store professionals with skilled installers in Brazil.
+The platform facilitates service management, communication, and payment processing, optimized for both desktop and mobile web browsers.

 ## System Architecture

 ### Frontend Architecture
 - **Framework**: React with TypeScript
 - **Build Tool**: Vite for fast development and optimized production builds
-- **Styling**: Tailwind CSS with mobile-first responsive design
+- **Styling**: Tailwind CSS with responsive design
 - **UI Components**: Radix UI components for accessibility and consistency
 - **State Management**: React Query for server state management
 - **Routing**: Wouter for lightweight client-side routing
-- **Mobile Optimization**: Safe area support, touch targets, and Android/iOS specific optimizations
+- **Responsive Design**: Mobile-first approach optimized for all screen sizes

 ### Backend Architecture
 - **Runtime**: Node.js with Express.js server